flatironinstitute/sciware/27_SummerIntro/cmd.md

 - The shell always splits arguments into words before the command gets it.
 - To avoid this, use quotes, or `\ `, which "escapes" any character
-- We often avoid putting spaces in filenames because it's annoying (often use `_` underscores)
+- We usually avoid putting spaces in filenames because it's annoying (often use `_` underscores)

 ### More file manipulation